Kong/lua-resty-worker-events/README.markdown

 The `false` result generally happens when posting an event from an eventhandler.
 The eventhandler was called from `poll`, and when posting an event, the post methods will also call `poll` after posting the event, causing a loop.
-The `false` result simply means that the event was succesfully posted, but not handled yet, due to other events ahead of it that need to be handled first.
+The `false` result simply means that the event was successfully posted, but not handled yet, due to other events ahead of it that need to be handled first.

 [Back to TOC](#table-of-contents)